5.3. GPU and CUDA Boundaries

 NativeSourceskeeps a Lean map from external symbols to source files undercsrc/cuda.

-This does not make CUDA proved end to end.
-It makes the contract small enough that a reader can find it, test it, and reason about what remains trusted.
+This makes the CUDA contract small enough that a reader can find it, test it, and reason about the runtime agreement being used.

 When we say "axiom" for CUDA here, we mean an explicit named assumption, not an unrestricted claim that any GPU result is correct.
 If a concrete native result satisfies the named agreement contract, then Lean theorems can transport that result back into the proved float32/spec layer.